When Do I Get My Financial Aid Refund? Find Out With DoNotPay!

 - Answer a few questions about the school you want to attend and your family’s financial situation

-DoNotPay will generate your appeal letter instantly and send it to the financial aid office of your choice!
+DoNotPay will generate your appeal letter quickly and send it to the financial aid office of your choice!

 If you aren’t interested in appealing the decision and you would rather apply for more financial aid from other schools, you can do so by checking out the table below: